CropLifeCanada/chemistry-policymanual/index.md

 - Proactively proceed with this initiative even if PMRA does not see this subsector as a major concern as it addresses the risk of additional problems being identified through national water monitoring in the future.
 - It is understood that an industry-wide no-ship policy would be how compliance would be assured.
 - While CLC is helping to set up the program, delivery should be paid for by the grower groups.

-## BIT disruption

-_Changes to registered chemistry formulations are required to address a critical global supply interruption of BIT, a widely used micro-biocide preservative.
-The PMRA addressed a shorter-term BIT shortage in late 2018 by allowing a limited number of different BIT- and non-BIT-containing preservatives to be added to formulations.
-However, this approach will not address the severe supply disruption now being faced.
-If not resolved, the availability of pest control products for the 2020 Canadian growing season may be jeopardized._

-May 2019     Quarterly

-- That as an interim measure to address the BIT shortage, PMRA provide a pre-approved list of non-bit alternatives that may be added to formulations.
-- That self-certification and batched notification of non-bit alternatives be accepted to address the BIT shortage.
-- That PMRA expedite approval of Category C submissions for formulation changes to include non-bit alternatives.

 ## CGC Market Acceptance Policy